- How to Choose Keto Shakes and Meal Replacement Drinks

 - Keto Meal Shakes With Unhealthy Ingredients

 - Frequently Asked Questions

 - The Best Keto Meal Replacement Shakes

 Keto meal replacement shakes are an excellent tool for anyone who follows a low-carbohydrate diet but doesn’t always have time to prepare high-fat low-carb meals from scratch.

 This article is one of the most comprehensive guides on keto meal replacement drinks and keto protein shakes, focusing almost exclusively on “clean” products that I have tried and would recommend to friends and family.

-The United States and other developed countries are currently facing a health epidemic, reflected by rising rates of metabolic and chronic diseases.
-That’s one of the reasons why more and more people are trying to turn their backs on the Western diet and are opting instead for a high-fat low-carb lifestyle such as the ketogenic diet.
+The United States and other developed countries are currently facing a health epidemic, as demonstrated by rising rates of metabolic and chronic diseases.
+That’s one of the reasons why more and more people are trying to turn their backs on the Western diet and are opting instead for a high-fat low-carb lifestyle.

 The supplement industry has seized that opportunity by releasing a slew of ketogenic meal replacement drinks, shakes and exogenous ketone supplements.

 If produced with high-quality ingredients and a focus on overall health, keto shakes and ketogenic meal replacement drinks can be an excellent way to stay satisfied and in ketosis when you don’t have the time to prepare a proper snack or meal.